 Dental Crown Options

-Patients find they have numerous options when it comes to dental crowns.
+Patients may find they have numerous options when it comes to dental crowns.
 Stainless steel is one option and is often used for a temporary crown or the primary teeth of children.
 Metal crowns, such as those made from alloys, require less of the natural tooth to be removed for placement of the crown and are incredibly durable.
-Porcelain crowns that are fused to metal can be matched to adjacent teeth in terms of the shade, yet these crowns may chip or break.
-Also, the metal used in the crown may show with time.
+Porcelain crowns that are fused to metal can be matched to adjacent teeth in terms of the shade.

 Other options include all-ceramic or all-porcelain crowns, all-resin crowns, and milled or Zirconia crowns.
 Many patients opt for ceramic or porcelain crowns, as they appear the most natural.
-Besides, individuals allergic to metal need to choose this option, but they aren’t as strong as their porcelain-fused-to-metal counterparts, and they tend to wear opposing teeth more.
-The all-resin versions are cost-effective, yet are prone to wear and fractures.
+The all-resin versions are cost-effective, yet can be prone to wear and fractures.
 Zirconia or milled crowns require no impressions to be made and can allow the crown to be produced immediately, eliminating the need for a temporary crown.

 How A Crown Is Placed